Julian-O/PySLOBS/README.md

 ##### Obtaining connection details

+Warning: Do not reveal these details to viewers while on stream.

-To obtain all these details, start Streamlabs Desktop, open the settings page, and select "Remote Control".
-A (blurry) QR code will be displayed.
-Do not show that QR code on your stream.
+To obtain all these details, start Streamlabs Desktop, open the Settings page, and select "Mobile".
+Look for the section titled "Third Party Connections".

-If you click on the QR code, and click "Show Details" underneath it, you will be given the following details:

- * API token
+If the "Allow third party connections" is turned off, turn it on.

+The fields underneath will display:

+ * IP addresses: If your application is on a different host to Streamlabs Desktop, your Python application will need to know one of the IP addresses offered.

  * Port: This should default to 59650.
 If it is a different value, your Python application will need to know this.

- * IP addresses: If your application is on a different host to Streamlabs Desktop, your Python application will need to know one of the IP addresses offered.
+ * API token

 ##### Using connection details